NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 - Pre installed on special ECS AMIs
 - Linux based:
-    - Works with AWS Linux, Ubuntu, Redhat, CentOS, ets
+    - Works with AWS Linux, Ubuntu, Redhat, CentOS, etc.
     - Will **not** work with Windows

 ### ECS Security